alelievr/Modern-Rendering-Introduction/Bindless.md

 In a bindless pipeline, resources like textures and buffers are placed in globally accessible arrays or descriptor tables, and shaders reference them via indices.
 These indices can be passed as constants during draw calls or stored in other GPU-accessible structures, such as buffers.
 This approach removes the need for binding operations during the render loop, allowing the CPU to issue draw calls with minimal overhead.

-> Note that even though this is called bindless, we still need to "bind" the descriptor table and send the indices to the shader.
+> Note that even though this is called "bindless," we still need to "bind" the descriptor table and send the indices to the shader.

 Following the previous example, here's the same shader code but using bindless resources instead: